aoenth/DvorakCodec/README.md

 print(decodedText)  // Output: "Hello, world!"
 ```

+Similarily, `colemakEncoded` and `colemakDecoded` are for the Colemak keyboard layout.

 ### As a CLI tool
 After installation, you can execute `dv` in the CLI.
 It takes in standard input and writes to standard output by default.